Did you know there are other ways of experiencing a book other than just reading it? It’s true!

 Now, the movie is slightly different from the original fairy tale, but disregarding that, it’s a perfect example of just how you can connect story to music to performance.
 Ballet, film, and folklore all integrate well with one another.

 Performance is also a key component if you have trouble understand some writing.
 Take, for instance, Shakespeare, the perpetual object of fear of nearly everyone in school.

 The plays can be a chore to read since the language is mostly archaic—especially if, as is most common in high school, they don’t pick the right plays for you to read.
 Early Modern English may be eminently descriptive but it’s so far removed from how we speak in the 21st century, it can be difficult to make heads or tails of what is actually going on.

 What’s the solution?
 No, it is NOT to go read “No Fear Shakespeare.”
 Among other things, their “interpretation” is lacking.

 No, we are in the 21st century and as such we have resources which weren’t available even as little as ten years ago.
 Now, if you don’t have a theater near you, like the Greeks and Romans or even the Elizabethan did, no problem.
 Read on!

 When Shakespeare’s Globe re-opened in the late 90’s/early 00’s it was something which everyone had to travel all the way to London to see.
-It’s just like the original Globe theater only with more sanitary conditions, but the artwork, architecture, and the layout remain very similar, if not exact to what Shakespeare himself would have had to work with.
+It’s just like the original Globe theater only with more sanitary conditions (concrete flooring instead of dirt), but the artwork, architecture, and the layout remain very similar, if not exact to what Shakespeare himself would have had to work with.
 When I went in 2013, you still could only buy DVD’s or go in person.
 Today, that has changed.

 So, if you are stuck, or you are getting bored, then find something in the book you are reading which you can experience in real life.
 It will broaden your mind, open your eyes, and help you to continue to make connections between written word and human experience.